Újpest FC

-Újpest Football Club ([ˈuːjpɛʃt]) is a Hungarian professional football club, based in Újpest, Budapest, that competes in Nemzeti Bajnokság I.
+Újpest Football Club ([ˈuːjpɛʃt]) is a Hungarian professional football club based in Újpest, Budapest, that competes in Nemzeti Bajnokság I.

 Formed in 1885, Újpest reached the first division of the Hungarian League in 1905 and has been relegated only once since then.
-The club has been a member of the first division for 108 consecutive years. Újpest have been Hungarian champions twenty times, and have won the Magyar Kupa eleven times and the Szuperkupa three times.
-In international competitions Újpest are two-times winners of the Mitropa Cup and winners of the 1930 Coupe des Nations.
+The club has been a member of the first division for 108 consecutive years. Újpest have been Hungarian champions twenty times, in addition to winning the Magyar Kupa eleven times and the Szuperkupa three times.
+In international competitions, Újpest are two-times winners of the Mitropa Cup and winners of the 1930 Coupe des Nations.
 They also reached the semi-finals of the European Cup 1973–74 and the UEFA Cup Winners' Cup 1961–62, and were runners-up in the Inter-Cities Fairs Cup 1968–69.

-Since 1922 their home ground has been the Szusza Ferenc Stadion in Újpest.
-Their biggest rivalry is with fellow Budapest-based club Ferencvárosi TC, with whom they contest a local derby.
+Since 1922, their home ground has been the Szusza Ferenc Stadion in Újpest.
+Their biggest rivalry is with fellow Budapest-based club Ferencváros, with whom they contest a local derby.

-Újpest FC is part of the Újpesti TE family.
+Újpest is part of the Újpesti TE family.
 The club includes other sports sections that represent the club at ice hockey and waterpolo.

 History

-Újpest FC was founded in 1885.
-At that time Újpest did not belong to Budapest. Újpest played their first Nemzeti Bajnokság I match in the 1905 Nemzeti Bajnokság I season.
-In the 1910–11 season they were relegated. Újpest won their first Hungarian league title in the 1929–30 season.
+Újpest was founded in 1885.
+At that time, Újpest did not belong to Budapest. Újpest played their first Nemzeti Bajnokság I match in the 1905 Nemzeti Bajnokság I season.
+In the 1910–11 season, they were relegated. Újpest won their first Hungarian league title in the 1929–30 season.

-At international level Újpest's most successful period was in the late 1960s and early 1970s.
-In the 1968–69 Inter-Cities Fairs Cup they were eliminated in the final by Newcastle United.
-In the 1973–74 European Cup they reached the semi-finals and were eliminated by Bayern München.
+At international level, Újpest's most successful period was in the late 1960s and early 1970s.
+In the 1968–69 Inter-Cities Fairs Cup, they were beaten in the final by Newcastle United.
+In the 1973–74 European Cup, they reached the semi-finals and were eliminated by Bayern Munich.

 Crest and colours

-On 3 July 2017, Újpest FC announced that they changed their crest.
+On 3 July 2017, Újpest announced that they changed their crest.
+After a years of protests by supporters, and legal actions by UTE, the parent club, the management has decided to restore the traditional crest on 4 July, 2022.